Issac8658/DesktopNiko/HOW_TO_SKIN.md

 ## Sprites

-Default sprites use a 60x60 resolution for each sprite with 2x scaling in skin configuration, I recommend using the same resolution for each sprite
+By default, sprites use a resolution of 60x60 for each sprite with 2x scaling in the skin configuration, but you can use any resolution and I recommend using the same resolution for each sprite.

 ### Required sprites